th3-z/kf2-magicked-admin/README.md

 ### Options

-Options can be configured in the config file `magicked_admin.conf`.
+Options can be configured in the config file `conf/magicked_admin.conf`.

 * `address`
     - Web address of the server's webadmin panel.
 Requires scheme and protocol,